Waterfalls of the Yorkshire Dales

 Potential waterfalls on the itinerary include Hardraw Force, Aysgarth, West Burton, Richmond Falls, Catrigg Force, Scaleber Force, Harmby Falls, those around Askrigg, the many falls in upper Swaledale around Keld and Crackpot Falls .
 We may even find time for a trip to a secretive set of waterfalls in Bishopdale which, collectively, make up the tallest waterfall in the Yorkshire Dales - and arguably the country.

-There are 3 places available on this workshop, and you'll receive roughly 5 hrs of tuition plus support in processing your photos via Skype (usually worth £35 alone) for a total of £125.
-You can, however, book the workshop alone for £99.
+There are 3 places available on this workshop, and you'll receive roughly 5 hrs of tuition plus support in processing your photos via Skype (usually worth £35 alone) for a total of £120.
+You can, however, book the workshop alone for £100.
 To book, please drop me a message and I'll get back to you as soon as I can.
-There are currently no set dates for this workshop but I'm happy to put one on if you're interested.

 A full list of requirements and recommendations can be found right down at the bottom of the page - along with information on refunds and all the other boring stuff...